How To Recognize Key SaaS Software Differences

 Service Level Agreements (SLA) provide the backing or proof for all other data center claims.
 Unfortunately for the industry, SLA availability is hit or miss depending upon your particular SaaS vendor.
 Also, there are some vendors which provide SLAs, however, negate their value by voiding ‘scheduled’ downtime or burying downtime under the guise of ‘maintenance’.
 A good SLA should limit the exclusions, provide financial penalties for non-conformance and offer visibility for data center and network performance.
 Aplicor provides a Performance Delivery web site monitor as does Salesforce.com.
 To date, no other SaaS vendors have followed suit.

 It’s been a pleasant experience for me to be questioned more frequently on data center environmental friendliness.
 Data centers are extreme consumers of energy and variations in infrastructure management can result in material changes in emissions and environmental impact.
 Operating a green data center will be a plus to some and irrelevant to others.
 There are many criteria which can be evaluated to understand the differences in data center efficiency and environmental impact among SaaS companies.
-If this criteria is important to you, I suggest you view the Computerworld article titled SaaS is GREEN to see how much merit you want to put into this part of your evaluation.
+If this criteria is important to you, I suggest you view the blog entry titled SaaS is GREEN to see how much merit you want to put into this part of your evaluation.

 Continue on to review differences in information security among the SaaS companies